jallers/PauseSvgAnimationsOnHidden/README.md

 This [Codepen](https://codepen.io/jallers/full/OJRzyOj) demonstrates the issue as of 3/27/2021.

 This chrome extension injects a content script that listens to 'visibilitychange' and then, pauses and resumes animations on any SVG with an 'animate' or 'animateTransform' descendant element that has a repeatCount='indefinite'.
-This prevents the creeping performance problem when reactivating tabs that have been idle on impact websites.
+This prevents the creeping performance problem when reactivating tabs that have been idle on impacted websites.
 At the time of this writing, github.com is impacted.